Kostomlaty pod Milešovkou

 Kostomlaty pod Milešovkou (Kostenblat) is a municipality and village in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 900 inhabitants.

 Kostomlaty pod Milešovkou lies approximately 10 km south-east of Teplice, 17 km south-west of Ústí nad Labem, and 66 km north-west of Prague.

-Administrative parts
+Administrative division

-The villages of Hlince is an administrative part of Kostomlaty pod Milešovkou.
+Kostomlaty pod Milešovkou consists of two municipal parts (in brackets population according to the 2021 census):